corriedotdev/corriedotdev.github.io/_posts/2022-03-23-investing.md

 You will need to file a confirmation statement every year to let HMRC know if the company is trading still 12 months later or if it is Dormant, where the company inst dissolved but not actively trading.
 Also your accounting needs to be filed every year before 6th April, unless you have a partial year in which you can carry over to the next year if its only been a few months or file a partial year accounts.

 ## Getting Pay
 You pay yourself as a director of your company in the form of PAYE and dividends.
-Your investments in the ISA account are also tax free, so sell a share or two to buy that new bike.
+Your investments in the ISA account are also tax free, so sell a share or two for a holiday etc.

 ### SIPS - Self-Invested Personal Pension